 Select the B.S. track if you plan to……

 * minor or double major in biology, chemistry, neuroscience, computer science, or math (see B.S.
-Pre-Professional for exception)
+Pre-professional for exception)

-* have a pre-med concentration
+* have a pre-professional concentration

 * currently have (or transferred from) a 2nd major/minor in a Health Science area with heavy science requirements (e.g., OT, nursing, PT, Exercise Physiology, etc.)